 1. Physician Education Loan Repayment Program

-You can get up to $160,000 over a four-year period to help you pay off debt incurred while becoming a doctor — if you agree to practice in a Health Professional Shortage Area (HPSA) or meet a minimum requirement for providing services to those enrolled in the Texas Women’s Health Program or Medicaid.
+You can get up to $180,000 over a four-year period to help you pay off debt incurred while becoming a doctor — if you agree to practice for four years in a Health Professional Shortage Area (HPSA) or meet a minimum requirement for providing services to those enrolled in the Texas Women’s Health Program or Medicaid.
 Applications are accepted quarterly, and service periods are renewed each year.
 To receive the full amount, you need to become certified in one of the following specialties, either before or during your service period:

 - Family medicine